bglarkin/tallgrass_restoration_legacies/microbial_communities.md

 ## Ordinations

-Bray-Curtis or Ruzicka distance are both appropriate, but Bray-Curtis has produced axes with better explanatory power (Ruzicka is used with method=“jaccard”)
+Bray-Curtis or Ruzicka distance are both appropriate, but Bray-Curtis has produced axes with better explanatory power.

+### PCoA with ITS gene, OTU clusters

 In trial runs, no negative eigenvalues were observed (not shown).
 No correction is needed for these ordinations.

-### PCoA with ITS gene, OTU clusters

 ``` r
 (pcoa_its <- pcoa_fun(distab$its, df_name = "ITS gene, 97% OTU"))